Apply to PERFORM

 7. Am I already a VIBFA Member?
 How can I check my Membership status?

-All annual VIBFA Memberships lapse and become invalid after the Association's AGM (held in the summertime each year, the most recent being June 15th 2019).
+All annual VIBFA Memberships lapse and become invalid after the Association's AGM (held in the summertime each year, the most recent being June, 2021).
 Memberships must be renewed annually following the AGM.
-If you did not receive a Members' email newsletter at the start of the application period, you are NOT a current VIBFA Member and are therefore ineligible for the application fee discount.
-(Out of respect for our Membership's privacy, we do not keep a public list of current Members online.)
-If you are still unsure if you are a current VIBFA Member, please email us at firstname.lastname@example.org and we will verify your Membership status.
+If you are unsure if you are a current VIBFA Member, please email us at email@example.com and we will verify your Membership status.